vixie/cron/Documentation/Mail.md

 <<[Discussion of RMS/FSF, and mwm's GNU Cron deleted]>>

+### Message

-Oh, yeah - here are the extensions on my cron:
+> Oh, yeah - here are the extensions on my cron:
+>

-1) Sunday is both day 0 and day 7, so it complies with both SysV and BSD cron.
+> 1) Sunday is both day 0 and day 7, so it complies with both SysV and BSD cron.

+### Reply

+> Good idea.
-<<	Good idea.
-I did it too, thanks for informing me.	>>
+> I did it too, thanks for informing me.

+### Message

+> 2) At is integrated into the cron.
+>
-2) At is integrated into the cron.
-Instead of atrun to scan the /usr/spool/at directory, at files are put into the /usr/lib/cron directory along with users cron files, and cron fabricates a line from a crontab file to run them.
-This is considered a major win by all who use it.
+>   Instead of atrun to scan the /usr/spool/at directory, at files are put into the /usr/lib/cron directory along with users cron files, and cron fabricates a line from a crontab file to run them.

+> This is considered a major win by all who use it.

+### Reply

-<<	I don't use 'at', and my cron doesn't do anything with it.
-To run
+> I don't use 'at', and my cron doesn't do anything with it.
+>
+> To run 'at', I use 'atrun' the same way the current BSD cron does.
+>
-	'at', I use 'atrun' the same way the current BSD cron does.
-My crontab files are in /usr/spool/cron/crontabs, in the SysV tradition -- not in /usr/lib/cron.
-This is a configuration parameter, of course.						>>
+> My crontab files are in /usr/spool/cron/crontabs, in the SysV tradition -- not in /usr/lib/cron.
+>
+> This is a configuration parameter, of course.

+### Message

-There are two known restrictions:
+> There are two known restrictions:
+>

-1) I don't support any of the SysV security hooks.
-I don't have a use for them, and RMS didn't like the idea at all :-).
+> 1) I don't support any of the SysV security hooks.
+>   I don't have a use for them, and RMS didn't like the idea at all :-).

+### Reply

-<<	This means cron.allow and cron.deny.
-I plan to support them, as
+> This means cron.allow and cron.deny.
+>
-	they've been quite helpful at various HPUX sites I've administered. >>
+> I plan to support them, as they've been quite helpful at various HPUX sites I've administered.

+### Message

-2) Cron expects to be able to create files with names longer than 14 characters, which makes it hard to run on SysV.
+> 2) Cron expects to be able to create files with names longer than 14 characters, which makes it hard to run on SysV.
 At least one person was working on a port, but I don't know how it's going.
+>
-That might make for a good reason for releasing yours, right there.
+> That might make for a good reason for releasing yours, right there.

+### Reply

-<<	If someone has SysV (with the 14-character limit), they probably
+> If someone has SysV (with the 14-character limit), they probably won't want my cron, since it doesn't add much to the standard version (which they may have support for).
+>
-	won't want my cron, since it doesn't add much to the standard version (which they may have support for).
-My cron is not currently portable to non-BSD systems, since it relies on interval timers (I needed to sleep for intervals more granular than seconds alone would allow).
-The port would be trivial, and I will do it if a lot of people ask for it...						>>
+> My cron is not currently portable to non-BSD systems, since it relies on interval timers (I needed to sleep for intervals more granular than seconds alone would allow).
+>
+> The port would be trivial, and I will do it if a lot of people ask for it...

+### Message

-Oh, yeah - I'm going to see about getting this cron integrated into the next 4BSD release.
+> Oh, yeah - I'm going to see about getting this cron integrated into the next 4BSD release.

+### Reply

-<<	How does one go about this?
-I have a few nifty gadgets I'd like
+> How does one go about this?
+>
-	to contribute, this cron being one of them...			>>
+> I have a few nifty gadgets I'd like to contribute, this cron being one of them...

 <<[more FSF/GNU discussion deleted]>>